George Washington: Retirement

-When Washington retired to Mount Vernon in March 1797, he devoted time to his business interests His plantation operations were only minimally profitable.
+When Washington retired to Mount Vernon in March 1797, he devoted time to his business interests, even though his plantation operations were only minimally profitable.
 Nearly all of his wealth was in the form of land and slaves rather than ready cash.
 To supplement his income, Washington erected a distillery for whiskey production using his enslaved workers.

 He was a land speculator, buying parcels of land to spur development around the nearby new capital of Washington, D.C., (named in his honor in 1791), just up the Potomac River from Mount Vernon.
 He sold individual lots in the capital to middle-income investors rather than multiple lots to large investors, believing the former would be more likely to commit to making improvements.
 He held lands in the west (on the Piedmont), which yielded little income, and he unsuccessfully attempted to sell them.
 At the time of his death in 1799, he held title to more than 58000 acre of land across Virginia, Ohio, Maryland, Pennsylvania, New York, Kentucky, and the Northwest Territory.

 In retirement, Washington became an even more committed Federalist.
 He vocally supported the Alien and Sedition Acts and convinced Federalist John Marshall to run for Congress to weaken the Jeffersonian hold on Virginia.
 When French privateers began seizing American ships in 1798, and deteriorating relations led to the "Quasi-War".
 Washington wrote to Secretary of War James McHenry offering to organize President Adams' army.
 Adams nominated him for a lieutenant general commission and the position of commander-in-chief of the armies on July 4, 1798.
 Washington served as the commanding general from July 13, 1798, until his death 17 months later.
 He participated in planning but delegated the active leadership of the army to Hamilton.
 No army invaded the United States during this period, and Washington did not assume a field command.